flatironinstitute/spikeforest_old/README.md

 ### KiloSort

-Installation is similar to IronClust, except you also need to compile the CUDA code.
+Installation is similar to JRClust, except you also need to compile the CUDA code.

 ```
 git clone https://github.com/cortex-lab/KiloSort